What is the “Inconsistency Score” and how does it affect my account?

 • If too much of your profit comes from a single day or trade, your account may be flagged as inconsistent.

-• This means you could lose entitlement to a payout, even if other rules were respected.
+• This means you are not entitled to request a payout, even if other rules were respected.

 Was this article helpful?